 Family history is a key ingredient in determining the likelihood of having a particular disease in the future.
 Every member of your family should have a detailed health history to share with his or her physician.
 In fact, tracking disease and health patterns could make a huge difference not only for your own life, but for those of future generations.
 Family history can help your doctor understand your own health problems — and better yet, teach you how to prevent them and save yourself a lot of medical procedures and hospital stays, and the bills that come with it.

-Complete this health history form and share with your doctor.
+Complete this and share with your doctor.
 (This form was developed, in part, with funding provided by the Centers for Disease Control and Prevention through a cooperative agreement with the Virginia Department of Health, award no. U50/CCU321127.)

 If you are a parent, fill out the Parent to child family health history form.